Eastern Cemetery and the American Revolution

 April 21, 1775

-News of the Battle of Lexington and Concord reaches Falmouth.
+News of the battles at Lexington and Concord reaches Falmouth.
 Local militia start out for Cambridge, where Revolutionary forces are beseiging the British army occupying Boston.

 May 9, 1775